20 BEST Things To Do In Waterton National Park In Alberta

 Sunbathe on Waterton Beach

-You can bring a kayak or stand up paddleboard and get out on the water.
+Bring a kayak or stand-up paddleboard and get out on the water.
 Or if you dare take a swim in the chilly Upper Waterton Lake.
-Even during peak August, the water is sure to take your breath away.
+Even during peak August, the water will take your breath away.
 There’s a nice footpath to walk around when you want to stretch your legs.

 Explore Cameron Falls

-Cameron Falls is another great thing to do in Waterton, and one of the best Alberta waterfalls to see.
-It’s easily accessible from down and incredibly beautiful.
-It’s here you see fresh mountain water flow down and stand on the viewing bridge to get sprayed by cool mist.
+Cameron Falls is one of the best Alberta waterfalls to see.
+It’s easily accessible from downtown and incredibly beautiful.
+This impressive waterfall is well worth visiting to feel the fresh mountain water on your face from its mist.

+There is a great viewing bridge to take in the falls.
 Visiting Cameron Falls is great for all ages as you don’t have to trek far to see the beauty.
-Just a short stop from the car, and you’ll be able to experience Waterton’s wonders.
+Just a short stop from the car, you’ll be able to experience Waterton’s wonders.

 Hike to Lower Bertha Falls + Bertha Lake

 Along the way to the falls, you’ll get plenty of views of Waterton Lake.
-Once you reach the falls, you have the option to turn this into a longer hike and continue to Bertha Lake, that is another 3km, 400 meters, and 21 switchbacks away.
+Once you reach the falls, you can turn this into a longer hike and continue to Bertha Lake, another 3 km, 400 meters, and 21 switchbacks away.
 The reward is a brilliant green-blue lake!

 Take a Boat Tour Around Waterton Lakes